 Codecs: external annotation formats

-A codec is a bidirectional converter between an external format and lairs records, bound to the Codec protocol in lairs.integrations.ports.
-It translates an external format's spans and labels into lairs anchors and one of the annotation kinds, and lairs owns the rest.
+A codec is a bidirectional converter bound to the Codec protocol in lairs.integrations.ports.
+It maps an external format's spans, labels, and relations to lairs anchors and annotation kinds.
 Resolve a codec by name through the registry:

 import lairs